woman in bed unable to sleep

 Stick To A Bedtime

-While it’s commonsense to have a respectable bedtime if you want to get more sleep, this topic warrants its own header in the context of parenthood.
+While it’s common sense to have a respectable bedtime if you want to get more sleep, this topic warrants its own header in the context of parenthood.
 Because as a new parent, having the discipline to go to bed early is easier said than done!

 parents watching netflix late at night